Wunkolo/libsai/Sai.md

 }
 ```

-All blocks are encrypted using a xor-cipher referring to an atlus of 256 4-byte integers found at the end of this text.
-Different files related to Sai use different keysvaults.
-The keyvault used for the `.sai` file will be referred to as the `UserKey` since this key is only used for files generated by the user. `Table-Blocks` and `Data-Blocks` are encrypted differently.
+All blocks are encrypted and decrypted symmetrically using a simple exclusive-or-based encryption which referrs to a static atlus of 256 32-bit integers which can be found at the end of this text.
+Different files related to Sai use different static keys.
+The keyvault used for the `.sai` file will be referred to as the `UserKey` since this is the only symmetrical key used to decrypt and encrypt files generated by the end-ser. `Table-Blocks` and `Data-Blocks` are encrypted differently using the same `UserKey`.

 `Table-Blocks` can be decrypted by random access using only their multiple-of-512 block index and the the `UserKey`.
-The first block of a `.sai` file (block index 0) will be a `Table-Block` for the `511` blocks after it.
-When decrypting a `Table-Block`, four of the 256 keys are indexed by the 4-bytes of block-index and then summed together.
+The first block of a `.sai` file (block index 0) will be a `Table-Block` storing related data for the `511` blocks after it.
+When decrypting a `Table-Block`, four of the 256 keys within `UserKey` are indexed by the four bytes of the 32-bit block-index and then summed together.
 This sum is exclusive-ored with the current 4-byte cipher-word and the block-index followed by a 16-bit left rotation of the result.
-When decrypting a `Data-Block`, an initial decryption vector is given which selects the appropriate integers from `UserKey` and xors with the vector integer itself, and subtracts this value from the cipher to get the plaintext before passing on the vector to the next round(integer-level pseudo block-chaining).
+When decrypting a `Data-Block`, an initial decryption vector is given which selects the appropriate integers from `UserKey` using the individual bytes of the 32-bit vecor integer and xors with the vector integer itself, and subtracts this value from the cipher to get the plaintext before passing on the vector to the next round using the cipher integer.
 The input `Vector` is the checksum integer found in the `Table-Block`.

 ```cpp
 // Ensure BlockIndex is a valid Table-Block index